Bryant Young

 Bryant Colby Young (born January 27, 1972) is an American former professional football player who was a defensive tackle for the San Francisco 49ers of the National Football League (NFL).
-A first-round draft pick out of University of Notre Dame, Young was nominated for the 2019 class of the Pro Football Hall of Fame, eventually being elected in 2022.
+He played college football for the Notre Dame Fighting Irish was selected by the 49ers in the first round of the 1994 NFL draft.
+Young was inducted into the Pro Football Hall of Fame in 2022.

+Early life

+Young was born in Chicago Heights, Illinois.
+He attended Bloom High School in Chicago Heights, Illinois, where he excelled in football.

-College years
+College career

 Young was a three-year starter at Notre Dame, lettering all four years from 1990 to 1993.
 As a senior, he was an All-American selection, and had 6.5 sacks and 67 tackles.
 As a junior, he was an Honorable Mention All-American selection and garnered 7.5 sacks.
 He graduated from Notre Dame in 1994 with a major in marketing.